ASSERT-KTH/codrep-2019/README.md

 Explanation of the output of `evaluate.py`:
 * `Total files`: Number of prediction tasks in datasets
-* `MAP`: A measurement of the errors of your prediction, as defined in **Loss function** below.
+* `MRR`: A measurement of the errors of your prediction, as defined in **Loss function** below.
 This is the only measure used to win the competition

 ## Evaluation metric